Zero-day inputs are not permitted.

 Part-time workers get less paid holiday as their entitlement is worked out on a pro-rata basis according to the number of hours or days they work.
 For an employee who normally worked 2 days a week, their holiday entitlement would be 11.2 days.

 - 2 days x 5.6 weeks = 11.2 days

 No matter what the working pattern, a worker should still receive holiday pay based on a week’s normal remuneration.
 For workers with no normal working hours, this is based on the average pay received over the previous 12 weeks.

 It's easy to get started with Staff Squared

 Book a FREE demo

-In 15 minutes we'll show you how our software can transform your HR.
+We'll show you how our software can transform your HR in just 15 minutes.